CultureHQ/scripts/README.md

 Runs `jest` with a pre-built configuration from [`src/config/jestConfig.js`](src/config/jestConfig.js).

-If you need to do something special at the beginning of the tests (e.g., setting up `react-modal`), `chq-scripts` supports adding a `setupTests.js` file at the root of the repository.
+If you need to do something special at the beginning of the tests, `chq-scripts` supports adding a `setupTests.js` file at the root of the repository which will be automatically run before `jest` starts.

-If you're using `@testing-library/react`, `chq-scripts` will automatically require the `cleanup-after-each` hook so that you don't have to.

 ## Development